github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 - The first value **java.net** is the package name.
 - The second value **Socket** is the name of the class (type) that contains the source.
-- The third value **False** flag indicates whether or not the source also applies to all overrides of the method.
+- The third value **False** is a flag that indicates whether or not the source also applies to all overrides of the method.
 - The fourth value **getInputStream** is the method name.
 - The fifth value **()** is the method input type signature.